 Dr Monica Vessio

-Dr Vessio lectures law in the College of Social Sciences and International Studies.
+Dr Vessio lectures law in the Faculty of Humanities, Arts and Social Sciences.

 She is involved with teaching in commercial, banking and contract law.
 Prior to joining Exeter she held lecturing posts at the University of Pretoria, University of Johannesburg and the University of the West of England.
 She was also a guest lecturer at Catolica University in Porto in Banking Law.
 In South Africa, she colloborated with the Black Lawyers Association in training and upskilling attorneys and candidate attorneys in the commercial legal sector for many years.